Al-Haqbani/z/README.md

 Results appear on the page in real time thanks to server‑sent events, so you can monitor a scan while it is still running.
 The web dashboard adopts a custom dark gradient style with animated cards for a sleeker look.
 Rows fade in as leaks appear for a smoother experience.
 Full Auto Mode executes all searchers concurrently to accelerate large scans.
+You can restrict which platforms run by providing a comma-separated list with `--platforms github,gitlab` or entering that list when prompted.
 For quick checks you can enable the **Top Leaks** option, which searches GitHub for ten of the most commonly leaked API tokens such as AWS, Slack and HuggingFace keys.
 Leak results may also be verified by a free AI classifier.
 When enabled from the prompts or the web form, each detected token is checked with a lightweight model from HuggingFace to reduce false positives.
 For even more accuracy you can enable *active verification*, which issues small HTTP requests (via `curl`) to confirm that URLs are reachable or that tokens remain valid by calling their APIs.
 Supported checks now cover GitHub, **GitLab**, Slack, Discord, Telegram, HuggingFace, **OpenAI**, **Mistral AI** and **Zoom** tokens, **Vercel**, **Railway**, **Asana**, **Bugcrowd**, **Supabase**, **DigitalOcean**, **Stripe**, **Notion**, **Kaggle**, **Anthropic**, **Gemini**, **Replicate** and **Stability AI** keys as well as **Google** API credentials.
 The CLI now highlights the severity of each finding in color for quick triage.